Academic Policies and Procedures for Graduate Students[ top ]

 Continuous Registration and Leaves of Absence

 All graduate students who have been admitted into a degree-granting program must maintain continuous registration each semester for a minimum number of credit hours or must apply for a formal leave of absence.
 Students who do not register and who have not been granted a leave of absence are severed from the Graduate School and are ineligible to return until readmitted.
-Graduate students are not required to maintain matriculation during the summer sessions unless they intend to complete their final degree requirements during this period.
+Onsite graduate students are not required to maintain matriculation during the summer sessions unless they intend to complete their final degree requirements during this period.
 Students must be registered during the semester their degree requirements are completed.
+Students admitted to an online program must refer to their department’s program’s plan of study, which may include the need to register for summer sessions.

 Students who do not maintain registration are severed and may not return.
 They must reapply and pay a new application fee.
 Readmission is not automatic.
 Students who are readmitted are required to register and pay for one credit for each semester they have not registered, up to a maximum of four credits.